tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 500
   :alt: An image of the XR UI Input Module component.

 Included in the aformentioned *Complete XR Origin Set Up Variant* is an empty child object called *EventSystem*.
-This object has a script attached to it called the *XR UI Input Module*.
+This object has a script attached to it called *XR UI Input Module*.
 This script allows the player to use UI elements in virtual reality.
 The script has multiple parameters set up to control UI actions, connecting each to a preset for that specific action.
 These actions, like *Point Action* and *Left Click Action* allow you to control what happens when that action occurs.
 However, the default presets for these actions are intuitive and should remain as-is for most projects.

 .. note::
     If you add the *XR UI Input Module* to another object, you will have to manually add these presets for the actions, which can be found by searching *XRI UI* in the project window search bar and dragging each Input Ation Reference that appears to its corresponding parameter in the script component.
 This can be complicated, so it is highly recommended to just use the *Complete XR Origin Set Up Variant* prefab instead.